vitotai/BrewPiLess/README.md

 ## Local temperature logging.

- * The log won’t start automatically.
-You have to start it at log setting page.
+ * The log won’t start automatically, you have to start it at log setting page.
  * The temperatures are logged every minute.
  * A 30 day log will take around 350k bytes.
 That might imply that 3M space can record around 6 month data.
 However, there is no guarantee of the robustness of SPIFFS.
  * Changing temperature when logging will result in wrong data interpretation.
- * Maximum 10 logs is allowed.
+ * A maximum of 10 logs is allowed.
 The logs will not be deleted automatically.
 Manual deleting is necessary.
  * Off-line viewer is available.
 You can download the log and view it from your computer.
-Download the file "BPLLogViewer.htm" in "extra" subfolder.
+Download the file "BPLLogViewer.htm" in the "extra" subfolder.
 Save it anywhere in your computer.
-Open it by your browser.
+Open it using a web browser.
  * **Internet access is required to view the chart**.
 To save some more space and to alleviate the loading of ESP8266, the library is not put in the ESP8266.

 ## Hardware Setup
 Fortunately, 3.3V is regarded as HIGH in 5V logic, so the **output** of ESP8266 can be connected directly to the devices.
 Luckily, DS18B20 works under 3.3V.
 I just replace the Arduino Nano with the ESP8266, and it works.
-You should still be carful not to burn the ESP8266.
+You should still be careful not to burn the ESP8266.

 A lot of PINs are required, so ESP-12 or ESP-07 should be a better choice.
 NodeMcu development board is a simple solution for those who arn't good at soldering.